Pierre Poilievre: 2025 federal election

 In the election, Poilievre lost his seat of Carleton to Liberal candidate Bruce Fanjoy, one of the few times a major party leader in Canada has been defeated in his own riding.
 Poilievre received 39,585 votes for a vote share of around 46%, while Fanjoy received 43,900 votes for a vote share of around 51%.
 There were a record-equaling 91 candidates in Poilievre's Carleton riding in 2025, due to the Longest Ballot Committee encouraging adding candidates to promote independent election reforms.
 Poilievre conceded the election and congratulated Prime Minister Mark Carney in his speech.

-Shortly after the election, Conservative MP Damien Kurek, re-elected with over 80% of the vote in the Alberta riding of Battle River—Crowfoot, one of the party's safest ridings, announced his intention to resign in order to allow Poilievre to run in the succeeding by-election.
-Carney stated that the by-election would be held as soon as possible.
+Shortly after the election, Conservative MP Damien Kurek, re-elected with over 80% of the vote in the Alberta riding of Battle River—Crowfoot, one of the party's safest ridings, resigned in order to allow Poilievre to run in the succeeding by-election.
+Prime Minister Carney stated that the by-election would be held as soon as possible.
 Kurek intends to run in the Battle River—Crowfoot riding in the next general election.
 Until Poilievre returned to the House, he was ineligible to continue as Leader of the Opposition.
 He continued to lead the Conservatives outside of Parliament until he won the August 18th by-election; former Conservative leader Andrew Scheer was appointed interim parliamentary leader, and hence Leader of the Opposition, at least until the by-election.
 By law, Kurek could not resign until 30 days after the publication of the election result in the Canada Gazette, which occurred on May 15, 2025.
 Additionally, while Carney promised to advise Simon to issue the writ for a by-election as quickly as possible, it could not be dropped sooner than 11 days and no later than 180 days after the chief electoral officer is officially notified of a vacancy via a warrant issued by the Speaker.
 Under the Canada Elections Act, the minimum length of a campaign is 36 days between dropping the writ and election day.
 Kurek officially resigned on June 17.
 Simon issued the writ on June 30, for a by-election date of August 18, 2025.